Recipe: Strawberry-Rhubarb ShortcakeMay 2020

 - 1 ½ cups chopped fresh rhubarb (about 2 stalks)

 - 2 cups sifted all-purpose flour, plus extra for work surface

 - 1 cup heavy cream, plus extra for brushing biscuits Coarse or granulated sugar

 - 3 tablespoons powdered sugar

 - 2 tablespoons heavy cream

-For the filling: Mix berries with 1/4 cup sugar, vinegar and Grand Marnier in a medium-size bowl.
+For the filling: Mix berries with 1/4 cup sugar, vinegar, and Grand Marnier in a medium-size bowl.
 Toss gently and set aside.
-In a small saucepan, combine rhubarb, remaining 1/2 cup sugar and salt.
-Cook over medium heat, stirring, until sugar melts and liquids are simmering nicely, 8 to 10 minutes.
+In a small saucepan, combine rhubarb, remaining 1/2 cup sugar, and salt.
+Cook over medium heat, stirring, until sugar melts and liquids are simmering nicely for 8 to 10 minutes.
 Remove from heat and cool to room temperature.
 Rhubarb will soften as it sits.
 Add berries and stir.
 Set aside.

 For the whipped mascarpone: Combine all ingredients in the bowl of a stand mixer fitted with the whisk attachment.
 Beat, starting on low speed and gradually increasing speed, until the mixture is light and fluffy, about 1 minute.
 Refrigerate in an airtight container until ready to use, up to 3 days.